northstarhana/northstarhana/content/Unreal Engine/Stop Live Coding.md

 * By adding/removing variable and virtual function members (due to the vtable used to resolve which function to call) we are changing the physical layout of the object in memory but any code that isn't aware of the change to the temporary copy type will just rush headlong into it expecting to find a member at a specific location and the Editor will crash.
 * There is a chance that garbage or duplicate property information will be copied over to the new copy which if saved to the asset will **permanently** corrupt it.

-The last point is the most common symptom of Live Coding and there is no way to tell if we have it until you see duplicate components on your Actor BPs, phantom properties/components that won't go away even after they are removed, and other unexpected behaviors.
+The last point is the most common symptom of Live Coding and there is no way to tell if we have it until you see duplicate components on your Actor BPs, phantom properties/components that won't go away even after they are removed, and other unexpected behavior.
 For the most part there is no way to recover an asset from this.

 > [!tip]
 > Duplicate components can be potentially fixed with [this plugin](https://github.com/Duroxxigar/ComponentPointerFixer).
 Not all hope is lost!